ksu-cs-textbooks/cis527/content/1-secure-workstations/02-assignment.md

 _Read the whole task before you start!
 You have been warned. --Russ_
 {{% /notice %}}

 * Create the folder `C:\files`.
-It should be owned by the cis527 account, but make sure all other users can read and write to that folder.
+It should be owned by the `cis527` account, but make sure all other users can read and write to that folder.
-* Within `C:\files`, create a folder for each user created during task 2 except for cis527, with the folder name matching the user's name.
+* Within `C:\files`, create a folder for each user created during task 2 except for `cis527`, with the folder name matching the user's name.
 * Make sure that each folder is owned by the user of the same name, and that that user has full permissions to its namesake folder.
-* - Create a group containing cis527 and AdminUser, and set permissions on `C:\files` for that group to have full access to each folder created in `C:\files`.
+* - Create a group containing `cis527` and `AdminUser`, and set permissions on `C:\files` for that group to have full access to each folder created in `C:\files`.
 {{% notice tip %}}
 When you create a group and add a user to that group, it does not take effect until you reboot the computer.
 {{% /notice %}}
 * No other user should be able to access any other user's folder.
-For example, EvilUser cannot access GuestUser's folder, but AdminUser and cis527 can, as well as GuestUser, who is also the owner of its own folder.
+For example, `EvilUser` cannot access `GuestUser`'s folder, but `AdminUser` and `cis527` can, as well as `GuestUser`, who is also the owner of its own folder.
 * In each subfolder of `C:\files`, create a text file.
 It should have the same access permissions as the folder it is contained in.
 The name and contents of the text file are up to you.
 {{% notice tip %}}
-Use either the cis527 or AdminUser account to create these files, then modify the owner and permissions as needed.
+Use either the `cis527` or `AdminUser` account to create these files, then modify the owner and permissions as needed.
 Verify that they can only be accessed by the correct users by logging in as each user and seeing what can and can't be accessed by that user, or by using the permissions auditing tab.
+Many students neglect this step, leaving the file owner incorrect.
 {{% /notice %}}
 * **Don't remove the SYSTEM account or the built-in Administrator account's access from any of these files.** Usually this is as simple as not modifying their permissions from the defaults.
 * See [this screenshot](/images/lab1-image1.png) for what these permissions may look like in PowerShell.

 ---

-### Task 4: Create an Ubuntu 18.04 Virtual Machine
+### Task 4: Create an Ubuntu 20.04 Virtual Machine

-Create a new virtual machine for Ubuntu 18.04 Desktop.
+Create a new virtual machine for Ubuntu 20.04 Desktop.
 It should have 30 GB of storage available.
 If given the option, do not pre-allocate the storage, but do allow it to be separated into multiple files.
 This will make the VM easier to work with down the road.
-It should also have 1 GB of RAM.
+It should also have at least 2 GB of RAM.
+You may allocate more RAM if desired.
+You may also allocate additional CPU cores for better performance if desired.

 {{% notice note %}}
-_Ubuntu 18.04 seems to be really RAM hungry right now, so I recommend starting with 2 GB of RAM.
-The installer may freeze if you try to install with only 1 GB of RAM available.
+_Ubuntu 20.04 seems to be really RAM hungry right now, so I recommend starting with 2 GB of RAM if you have 8 GB or more available on your system.
+The installer may freeze if you try to install with only 1 GB of RAM allocated.
 Once you have it installed, you may be able to reduce this at the expense of some performance if you are short on available RAM (as it will use swap space instead).
-In Ubuntu, swap should be enabled by default after you install it, but you can learn more about it and how to configure it [here](https://www.digitalocean.com/community/tutorials/how-to-add-swap-space-on-ubuntu-18-04).
+In Ubuntu, swap should be enabled by default after you install it, but you can learn more about it and how to configure it [here](https://www.digitalocean.com/community/tutorials/how-to-add-swap-space-on-ubuntu-20-04).
 When we get to Module 5 and discuss Ubuntu in the cloud, we'll come back to this and discuss the performance trade-offs in that scenario. --Russ_
 {{% /notice %}}

-Install Ubuntu 18.04 Desktop in that virtual machine to a single partition.
+Install Ubuntu 20.04 Desktop in that virtual machine to a single partition.
 You will be asked to create a user account and set the computer name.
 Use the information given below.

 {{% notice tip %}}
 The Ubuntu installation will sometimes hang when rebooting after installation in a VM.
 If that happens, wait about 30 seconds, then click **VM > Power > Restart Guest** in VMware (or similar) to force a restart.
 It should not harm the VM.
 {{% /notice %}}

-### Task 5: Configure Ubuntu 18.04
+### Task 5: Configure Ubuntu 20.04

-Configure the Ubuntu 18.04 Virtual Machine as specified below.
+Configure the Ubuntu 20.04 Virtual Machine as specified below.

 * **Computer Name:** CIS527U-\<your eID\> (example: CIS527U-russfeld)
 {{% notice info %}}
 _This is very important, as it allows us to track your virtual machine on the K-State network in case something goes wrong in a later lab.
-By including both the class and your eID, support staff will know who to contact. --Russ_
+By including both the class and your eID, support staff will know who to contact.
+A majority of students have missed this step in previous semesters, so don't forget! --Russ_
 {{% /notice %}}
-* **Primary User Account:** cis527 / cis527_linux (Administrator type or sudo group)
+* **Primary User Account:** Username: `cis527` | Password: `cis527_linux` (Account should have Administrator type or be in the `sudo` group)
 * **Other User Accounts:**
-  - AdminUser / AdminUser123 (Administrator type or sudo group)
+  - `AdminUser` | `AdminUser123` (Administrator type or `sudo` group)
-  - NormalUser / NormalUser123 (Normal type)
+  - `NormalUser` | `NormalUser123` (Normal type)
-  - GuestUser / GuestUser123 (Normal type)
+  - `GuestUser` | `GuestUser123` (Normal type)
-  - EvilUser / EvilUser123 (Normal type)
+  - `EvilUser` | `EvilUser123` (Normal type)
 * **Install Software**
   - Open VM Tools (`open-vm-tools-desktop`) (recommended) -OR- [VMware Tools](https://kb.vmware.com/s/article/1022525) (do not install both)
   - Mozilla Firefox (`firefox`)